 Our goal was to understand how clients perceive the world of financial advice, and where technology can fit into improving the customer experience.
 If you like this report, you might want to consider subscribing to the Money Alive platform where you can take part in our 2021 client insight programme and submit your own research questions.

-At the start of 2020, we asked over 100 individuals who were not Money Alive viewers whether or not they felt that advisors needed to improve their communication, and a staggering 87% agreed!
+At the start of 2020, we asked over 100 individuals who were not Money Alive viewers whether or not they felt that advisers needed to improve their communication, and a staggering 87% agreed!

 Interestingly, after a year of on-off lockdowns and the gradual adjustment of what is now the ‘new normal’, this figure had decreased to 80%, which although is still high, shows a noticeable improvement.
 This decrease could be attributed to technology allowing advisers to be increasingly more proactive with their client communications, whilst in the comfort of their own homes!